 - Aruba: This island has 10 casinos, each with its own unique decor and each with a following of devoted gamblers.
-Some offer their own cabarets and comedy shows, dance floors with live or recorded music, restaurants of all degrees of formality, and bars.
+Some offer cabarets and comedy shows, dance floors with live or recorded music, restaurants of all degrees of formality, and bars.
 The casinos are big, splashy, colorful, and, yes, people even occasionally win.
 Drinks are usually free while you play.
 The legal tender in most of Aruba's casinos is the U.S. dollar.
-See chapter 5. - Barbados: Bridgetown is home to at least two boats (the Bajan Queen and the Jolly Roger) that embark at sundown for rum-and-reggae cruises, as well as oversize music bars like Harbour Lights.
-Otherwise, a host of bars, British-style pubs, dozens of restaurants, and discos (both within and outside large hotels) beckon from St. Lawrence Gap or the crowded southwest coast.
-See chapter 6.
+See chapter 5. - Barbados: Bridgetown is home to rum-and-reggae cruises, as well as oversize music bars like Harbour Lights.
+Otherwise, a host of bars, British-style pubs, dozens of restaurants, and dance clubs (both within and outside large hotels) beckon from St. Lawrence Gap or the crowded southwest coast.
+See chapter 6. - Curaçao: Although outdistanced by Aruba, the action spinning around the island's casinos make this one of the southern Caribbean's hot spots for gamblers.
+Salinja, a sector of Willemstad, has lively bars where locals and visitors drink and party until the wee hours, and live jazz often fills the air.
+See chapter 10.